 Planning a trip to Ukraine?
 Keep these must-try desserts for safekeeping, by saving this article to one of your Pinterest boards.

-Author: Yuliya Vedenikina is a freelance content writer and translator from Ukraine.
+Contributor: Yuliya Vedenikina is a freelance content writer and translator from Ukraine.
 She is highly enthusiastic about culinary art and strives to inspire readers to discover Ukrainian cuisine and explore new cooking horizons.

 Images licensed via Shutterstock